siegerts/xiegerts.com/content/post/creating-vue-component-library-structure.md

 ```

 The foundation is now set to add on the documentation part of the library :book:.
 But first, we'll [consolidate the components into a plugin](/post/creating-vue-component-library-plugin/)!
 We'll get to that next.

----

-Interested in more Vue related posts?
-Check out [VueWeekly](https://vueweekly.dev), a weekly digest of Vue.js related posts and updates.